xraypy/xraylarch/doc/installation.rst

    conda install -yc conda-forge xraylarch

-To create a dedicated environment, you might try something like this to first create a dedicated "scipy ecosystem" infrastructure and then install xraylarch with pip:
+To create a dedicated environment, can either use the `conda-forge` package or try something like this to first create a dedicated "scipy ecosystem" infrastructure and then install xraylarch with pip:

 .. code:: bash